Lexx: Legacy

 The cast and crew have been asked on multiple occasions about continuing the series in the form of a spin-off or movie.
 While the cast acknowledge rumors about talks of a movie being in the works, Xenia Seeberg stated it is unlikely to occur due to funding and rights issues.
 Brian Downey also states that Sci Fi was "barely" interested in season four.
 The producers have stated on multiple occasions that the series was not cancelled and ended on their terms.
 Several members of the cast, including Downey, Seeberg, and Dubin, have stated they would love to work with each other again.

 Ellen Dubin says she was offered her role as Aunt Ilene on Napoleon Dynamite as the director Jared Hess was a fan of her part on Lexx as Giggerota.

-Some of the sets used in the show, such as the Lexx's cryochamber, appear as sets on Made in Canada, which is also produced by Salter Street.
+Some of the sets used in the show, such as the Lexxs cryochamber, appear as sets on Made in Canada, which is also produced by Salter Street.

 Broadcast history

 The show's seasons had very different tones.
 While the original TV movies and second season were mostly science fiction drama with dark comedy, season three was more serious and explored themes of life, death, and reincarnation on the planets Fire and Water.
-The show's final season – set on Earth in the early 2000s – took many turns into pure farce and introduced magic and other new elements.
+The show's final season—set on Earth in the early 2000s—took many turns into pure farce and introduced magic and other new elements.

 Lexx was shown originally on Citytv in Canada and Showtime in the United States, then later picked up by Space in Canada, Channel 5 in the United Kingdom and then the Sci-Fi Channel in the United States.
 On Sci-Fi, it aired in the same Friday night lineup as Farscape, and the somewhat similar premise for both shows (a misfit crew living on a huge, living starship) was often noted by critics, despite Lexx having premiered two years prior to Farscape.

 Different versions

 The American release of Lexx differs slightly from other regions.
 In the beginning of the first film, the American version omits a scene in which Stanley is fooled and captured by Feppo.
-Other versions place this scene between the death of Kai and the time when Stanley wakes up on the cluster 2008 years later, while the American release places it at the start of "Giga Shadow".
+Other versions place this scene between the death of Kai and the time when Stanley wakes up on the cluster 2,008 years later, while the American release places it at the start of "Giga Shadow".
 Thodin's bug bomb was also given a voice and personality.
 Paul Donovan says the changes were in response to TV audiences being confused about Stanley's loyalty and the bug bomb's purpose, joking that "My mother didn't understand it at all."